 - Explain in detail about uterine fibroid embolization (UFE): how it works, what happens before, during, and after the procedure

 Like any medical condition, fibroids can get worse if left untreated.
 In addition, the earlier you look into your options and receive treatment, the sooner you will find relief from symptoms that keep you from living your best daily life.
-Fibroid Institute Dallas and Dr. Suzanne Slonim, working in conjunction with your gynecologist, are here to support you through that journey.
+Fibroid Institute Dallas works in conjunction with your gynecologist; We are here to support you through that journey.

 Fibroid Institute Dallas Is Accepting New Patients

 Do you have questions about your fibroid symptoms or treatment options and haven’t been referred?
-Simply request a telehealth consult or office consultation appointment with Dr. Suzanne Slonim, the highest rated North Texas fibroids specialist based on reviews.
+Simply request a telehealth consult or office consultation appointment with one of the fibroid experts at Fibroid Institute Dallas, the highest rated North Texas fibroids specialist practice based on reviews.

 To learn more or to schedule, call 214-838-6440 or complete the form below.